GlassLabGenomics/gombessa_docs/README.md

 To use slurm, you need to load the module `module load slurm/24.11.0`

-We have one partition called , with a maximum time of 14 days, with default memory per CPU at 100MB.
+We have one default partition `defq`, with a maximum time of 14 days, with default memory per CPU at 100MB.
 If you are curious about further default stats, run `scontrol show config` for overall configuration or `scontrol show partition` for our specific setup of defq.

 When you run a job, make sure you state how many CPUs you need, how much memory you need, and how much time.